Erichen294/Smart-Document-Analyzer/README.md

 Uploaded documents are securely stored in the system for further analysis.

 3. Document Summarization:
-The system utilizes advanced natural language processing (NLP) techniques to generate concise summaries of uploaded documents.
+The system utilizes advanced natural language processing (NLP) techniques to generate concise summaries of uploaded documents and webpage urls.
 Summaries provide users with a quick overview of the main points and key insights contained within the documents.

 4. Keyword Extraction: